-Then Senator Joseph Biden and Senator Frank Lautenberg requested that GAO report on these new NICS operating procedures.108 In January 2005, GAO reported that in a five-month period-February 3, 2004 through June 30, 2004-NICS checks resulted in an estimated 650 terrorist-related record hits in VGTOF.
-Of these, 44 were found to be valid.
-As noted above, however, being identified as a known or suspected terrorist is not grounds to prohibit a person from being transferred a firearm under current law.
-As a consequence, 35 of these transactions were allowed to proceed, 6 were denied, one was unresolved, and 2 were of an unknown status.109 GAO recommended that the Attorney General should (1) clarify what information generated by the Brady background check process could be shared with counterterrorism officials and (2) either more frequently monitor background checks conducted by full and partial POC States that result in terrorism-related VGTOF hits, or allow the FBI to handle such cases.110
+to proceed, 6 were denied, one was unresolved, and 2 were of an unknown status.
+GAO recommended that the Attorney General should (1) clarify what information generated by the Brady background check process could be shared with counterterrorism officials and (2) either more frequently monitor background checks conducted by full and partial POC States that result in terrorism-related VGTOF hits, or allow the FBI to handle such cases.

-Several related pieces of legislation were introduced that are related to NICS operations and terrorist watch lists.
+Several related pieces of legislation were introduced that are related to NICS operations and terrorist watch lists in the 109th Congress.
 The Terrorist Apprehension and Record Retention Act of 2005 (S. 578/H.R.
 1225), introduced by Senator Lautenberg and Representative John Conyers, would have required that the FBI, along with appropriate federal and state counterterrorism officials, be notified immediately when the NICS indicated that a person seeking to obtain a firearm was a known or suspected terrorist.
 Furthermore, the proposal would have (1) required that the FBI coordinate the response to such occurrences, (2) authorized the retention of all related records for at least 10 years, and (3) allowed federal and state officials access to such records.

-In addition, Representative Peter King introduced H.R.
+Representative Peter King introduced H.R.
 1168, a bill that would have required the Attorney General to promulgate regulations to preserve records of terrorist - and gang-related record hits during such background checks until they were provided to the FBI.
 Representative Carolyn McCarthy introduced H.R.
 1195, a bill that would have made it unlawful for anyone to transfer a firearm to a person who was on the "No Fly" lists maintained by the Transportation Security Administration.

-In the 110th Congress, Representative McCarthy reintroduced this measure (H.R.
+In the 110th Congress, Representative McCarthy reintroduced the No Fly, No Buy Act (H.R.
 1167).
 Also, Senator Lautenberg introduced a bill (S. 1237) that would authorize the Attorney General to deny the transfer of firearms or the issuance of firearms and explosives licenses to known or suspect terrorists.
-The language of S. 1237 reportedly reflects a legislative proposal made by the Department of Justice.111 Representative King introduced an identical measure (H.R.
+The language of S. 1237 reportedly reflected a legislative proposal made by the Department of Justice.
+Representative King introduced an identical measure (H.R.
 2074).
-More recently, Senator Lautenberg has introduced a separate measure (S. 2935) that would authorize the Attorney General to retain firearm transfer records on persons who are suspected terrorists or their supporters, but who have been transferred a firearm.
+Senator Lautenberg introduced a separate measure (S. 2935) that would have authorized the Attorney General to retain firearm transfer records on persons who were suspected terrorists or their supporters, but who have been transferred a firearm.
+In the 111th Congress, Senator Lautenberg and Representative King reintroduced the No Fly, No Buy Act (H.R.
+2401).
+Senator Lautenberg has also introduced a bill (S. 2820) that authorizes any federal or state officials to maintain any NICS records that resulted in a terrorist watch list hit for a minimum of 10 years.
+This bill would also authorize the FBI to maintain NICS records on approved firearms transfers for not less than 180 days.